On other pages (see Related Pages below), we have noted that:

 Royal Australian and New Zealand College of Psychiatrists

-“E-cigarettes and vaporisers provide a safer way to deliver nicotine to those who are unable to stop smoking, thereby minimising the harms associated with smoking tobacco and reducing some of the health disparities experienced by people with mental illness.”
+“E-cigarettes and vaporisers provide a less harmful way to deliver nicotine to people who smoke, thereby minimising the harm associated with smoking tobacco and reducing some of the health disparities experienced by people living with mental illness.”

 Hartmann-Boyce J, Begh R, Aveyard P. Electronic cigarettes for smoking cessation.
 BMJ.
 2018 Jan 17;360:j5543.
 Review.
 PubMed PMID: 29343486.